james-tyner/la-unit-construction/README.md

 # la-unit-construction

+# Important note:
+This project originally ran on a DigitalOcean droplet, but the cost of maintaining it has become a burden.
+I thought I could rewrite it to exist as a static site, but found that the site functionality would be almost nonexistent if I did so (for example, you would no longer be able to search for a ZIP code).
+I decided to take the project offline completely.
+Perhaps in the future I'll rewrite it to be PHP-based so it can run on my web hosting with my regular website.

 *Los Angeles has a housing shortage.
 How well has it been able to construct places to live?*

 ### Next steps